actworthy/citizen-flutter/CONTRIBUTING.md

 ## Making changes
-**This is a baby project**

-We don't have crazy contributing guidelines (yet).
+This is a baby project, so we don't have crazy contributing guidelines (yet).
 For now, follow this process:

 1. Create or select an issue.
 If you select one, choose one that's tagged `up for grabs` & try to be sure no one else has claimed it in the comments.
 If you create an issue, wait for a contributor to respond with a comment and mark it with the `up for grabs` tag.
 2. Once you've chosen the issue you'd like to work on, leave a comment that you'll be the one contributing so that others know it's being worked on.
 3. Fork the project with the plan to make a pull request into the `development` branch once your code is complete.
 4. Write failing tests for the new feature/fix (if this is a new feature or the existing tests are just lacking).
 Test coverage is very important to ensure that we can make changes safely in the future.
 5. Write the code!
 Try to follow the [Flutter style guidelines](https://github.com/flutter/flutter/wiki/Style-guide-for-Flutter-repo), the [Dart guidelines](https://www.dartlang.org/guides/language/effective-dart/style), and the general style of the repo itself.
 A contributor may request changes if the style is too inconsistent from these guidelines.
+6. Add yourself to the AUTHORS file to be recognized there for your hard work!
-6. Run the tests.
+7. Run the tests.
 Make sure you get that satisfying green pass for your new feature or fix.
-7. Create a pull request into the `development` branch!
+8. Create a pull request into the `development` branch!
 Mention the related issue in the pull request (ex: "fixes #112").
-8. A contributor will review the pull request.
+9. A contributor will review the pull request.
 They may request some changes, or may simply accept the PR.
-9. Once your PR is accepted, you will be added to the AUTHORS file for your hard work!
 10. Thank you, you're awesome!